ADFGVX cipher: ADFGVX

 With the keyword, the columns can be reconstructed and placed in the correct order.
 When using the original table containing the secret alphabet, the text can be deciphered.

 This cipher might be modified by transposing the rows as well as the columns, creating a harder but improved cipher.

 Cryptanalysis

 ADFGVX was cryptanalysed by French Army Lieutenant Georges Painvin, and the cipher was broken in early June 1918.
-The work was exceptionally difficult by the standards of classical cryptography, and Painvin became physically ill during it.
+The work was exceptionally difficult by the standards of classical cryptography, and Painvin became physically ill during the process.
 His method of solution relied on finding messages with stereotyped beginnings, which would fractionate them and then form similar patterns in the positions in the ciphertext that had corresponded to column headings in the transposition table.
 (Considerable statistical analysis was required after that step had been reached, all done by hand.)
 It was thus effective only during times of very high traffic, but that was also when the most important messages were sent.